Jordan Howard Sobel

 Jordan Howard Sobel (22 September 1929 – 26 March 2010) was a Canadian-American philosopher specializing in ethics, logic, and decision theory.
 He was a professor of philosophy at the University of Toronto, Canada.
 In addition to his areas of specialization, Sobel made notable contributions in the fields of philosophy of religion, and value theory.
-Before his death, Sobel was considered the leading philosophical defender of Atheism prior to Graham Oppy.
+Before his death, Sobel was considered by Christian apologist William Lane Craig to be the leading philosophical defender of atheism prior to Graham Oppy.

 Life

 Born and raised in Chicago, Illinois, Sobel was a graduate of Hyde Park High School in Chicago before going on to study at the University of Illinois, where he earned a B.S. in Commerce and Law in 1951.
 He went on to earn an M.A. in Philosophy at the University of Iowa, followed by a doctorate in Philosophy at the University of Michigan in 1961.
 His dissertation, titled "What if everyone did that?" was supervised by Richard Cartwright and William Frankena.